asim3/ansible-setup-django/README.md

-# ansible-setup-django
+# Setup Django And PostgreSQL Server

-Ansible Files To Setup Django And PostgreSQL
+Ansible files to setup Django And PostgreSQL server